jweissman/orsino/playtesting.md

 - [ ] Wonders should have _strictly better_ boons than normal room features!
 - [ ] Purge active fx on long rest
 - [ ] Flight should make you actually _untargetable_ by melee
+---
+- [ ] Group riddle answers by type so they're marginally more challenging?
+- [ ] Polymorph effect -- seems to roughly work, but should enforce some enforce ability limitations (effectiveAbilities)
+- [ ] Confused players (randomActions) should _also_ pick targets at random!!!
+- [ ] Teleport might be not working? (it said 'go to random room' and I _guess_ it could have selected the same room but -- need more debugging here)
+- [ ] Sell all junk option at general store
+---
+- [ ] Throwable aspect on weapons like javelin, spear (simple dual use as melee/ranged -- but maybe you need a 'retrieve' action after ranged, although possibly too involved?)

 ## Fixed
 - [x] Temple/shrine to local deity to get a blessing